hasura/supergraph-top-n-challenge/README.md

-# Supergraph Top N challenge
+# The Supergraph Top-N query challenge

 > One winner. $1500.
 Can you build and execute the fastest GraphQL federated query?